Mitchellpkt/TrackSubtract/README.md

 Taking into account (by sliding windows) that the attenuation is a function of both time and frequency: `Signal(t,f) = SignalAndSong(t,f) - *A(t,f)*\*Song(t+temporalOffset,f)`

 Given w_t and w_f as the width of the temporal and frequency window, perhaps we are looking for the value of A(t,f) that minimizes Kullback–Leibler divergence over the window `[(t-w_t)<t<(t+w_t), (f-w_f)<f<(f+w_f)]`

-## Data product:
-### Consumer/individual interface
-Users arrive at a webpage with 4 feature:
--  Select file to upload
--  Enter payment information (if new/unregistered user)
--  Select output format
--  Press "GO" to begin

-### High-volume customer API
-High-volume users (e.g. platforms for video sharing, etc) can access a pay-per-second API for removing music from audio tracks en masse

 ## Data
 The `SongTrue` file contains a recording of the song "Hey" from the BenSound.com royalty-free audio website.